Company Registration in Malta

 Malta Company Registration Process

-Registration of a Maltese company is a procedure devoid of unnecessary bureaucracy.
-The registration process includes the following basic steps:
+Registration of a Maltese company is a process without excessive bureaucracy.
+The basic stages of the registration process include the following:

-- Select the legal form of the company and its name.
+- Choose the legal form of the company and its name;

-- Drafting of the Constituent Agreement and Charter, preparation of other constituent documents.
+- Preparation of the Constituent Agreement and Charter, preparation of other constituent documents;

-- Submit your application and documents to the Malta Business Register (MBR).
+- Filing the application and documents with the Malta Business Register – MBR;

 - Payment of registration fees.

-- Language of the name: The name can be in English or Maltese.
+- Name language: The company name should be either in English or Maltese;

-- Restrictions: Some words and phrases may be restricted or require special permission (for example, words that indicate government activity).
+- Restrictions: Some words and phrases are restricted or may require special permission.
+Examples include words that denote government activity.

-Maltese law sets out specific regulatory requirements for corporate directors and shareholders.
-Directors who have the status of both individuals and legal entities are required to strictly comply with legal provisions, provide timely submission of financial and other reports, and protect the interests of both the corporation and its shareholders.
-Shareholders who are the company’s founders play a central role in the management process, actively participating in annual meetings and making decisions regarding the appointment of directors and approval of financial statements.
+Maltese Legislation prescribes certain regulatory requirements for corporate directors and shareholders.
+Directors, being in a position of dual status—as individuals and legal entities—are required to strictly comply with legal provisions, timely submission of financial and other reports, and protection of interests both of the corporation and the shareholders.
+The shareholders are mostly founders who participate in the core of the management process by attending annual meetings and voting on various significant issues, such as the appointment of directors and the approval of financial statements.

-After all the necessary documents are prepared, they are submitted to the Maltese Business Register in person or through an accredited agent.
-After checking and approving the documents, the Registry will issue a certificate of registration of the company in Malta.
+Once all the documents are ready, filing with the Maltese Business Register has to be done either in person or by an accredited agent.
+Once the documents are cleared and approved, the Registry will issue the certificate of registration of the company in Malta.

-Thus, the procedure for registering a company in Malta requires detailed documentation and strict compliance with legal requirements, which contributes to increasing the level of transparency and efficiency of management processes.
-After completing the above steps, you will need to submit an application foropening an account in Malta in the name of your company and apply for licenses (depending on the nature of the activity that the firm plans to carry out).
+Thus, company registration in Malta involves complex documentation and full adherence to the legal framework, so that the general level of transparency and efficiency of the management processes could be increased.
+After the above steps have been taken, you’ll need to submit an application for the opening of an account in Malta in the name of your company and apply for licenses, depending on the nature of the activity being planned by the firm.

 Open a company in Malta: categories of corporate structures